How to spend one day in Athens when you have a layover

 When me and my hubby,

 The list of things to do in Athens can get quite big, so as we had only a couple of hours to spend in the Greek capital, we decided to narrow it down.
 And instead of spending hours in touristy places, we headed towards the city.
 However, if you have more time to spend in Athens, and generally in the country, here are some incredible Greek landmarks for you to check out.

 How to get to Athens

 The capital of Greece is well connected with both European and Asian countries.
 Similar to any other capital of any country, there are many companies operating daily to and from Athens.
 Therefore, getting there is not a problem at all.
 Wizzair and Ryanair operate from various European cities, so make sure to look for their promotions to get the best bargain on the price.

 We flew to Athens from Istanbul Ataturk Airport.
-From there, we bought a bus ticket costing 6 Euro to get to the center.
+From there, we bought a bus ticket costing 6 Euros to get to the center.
 However, there’s a metro that goes directly from Athens airport to the center and costs 10 Euro.

 5 things to know before visiting Athens

 - If you are coming from a country which has its own currency, make sure you buy Euros in your home country.
 My salary is in USD, so I thought I would change them in Athens, but oh boy!
 I was so wrong.
 All of the currency exchange offices have a very high commission!

 - You can leave your luggage at the airport storage facility.
 They calculate the price per hour, and for up to 12 hours we paid €8